 The following comments are reflective of many; "Strengths... community spirit, feel of school environment."

 "My daughter is extremely happy with school, they handled online learning well last year which filled us with confidence if it was to happen again.
 They do so many wonderful activities with the children and make learning interesting."

-After 2 years of being rated Very Good, DBS finally achieved its KHDA Outstanding rating in 2017-18 - one that had been anticipated for several years and was felt to be overdue.
-This accompanies a British School Overseas inspection which also gave DBS the highest rating.
-In 2018-19, DBS achieved its second Outstanding rating.
+After two years of being rated Very Good, DBS EH finally achieved its KHDA Outstanding rating in 2017-18 - one that had been anticipated for several years and was felt to be overdue.
+This accompanied a British School Overseas inspection which also gave DBS EH the highest rating.
+In 2018-19, DBS EH achieved its second KHDA Outstanding rating.

-The largest single nationality, at Dubai British School, as the name implies, is British, making up approximately two-thirds of the current student population.
-That said, like all schools in the UAE, DBS offers a very multicultural environment, with over 60 nationalities represented amongst the student population of the school.
+The largest single nationality at Dubai British School Emirates Hills, as the name implies, is British, making up approximately two-thirds of the current student population.
+That said, like all schools in the UAE, DBS EH offers a very multicultural environment, with over 60 nationalities represented amongst the student population of the school.

 Taking care of the students are 84 full time teachers, including the Principal, and a senior leadership team.
 The school also has 30 teaching assistants including two full time nurses, a doctor, and a Guidance counsellor.
-Long-standing Principal, Brendan Fulton, who has led the development of DBS is set to move to its newer sister school, Dubai British School Jumeirah Park in September 2019.
-He is replaced by Simon Jodrell, an internal recruit, who will no doubt ensure a smooth transition,
+Long-standing Principal, Brendan Fulton, who has led the development of DBS moved to its newer sister school, Dubai British School Jumeirah Park in September 2019.
+He was replaced by Simon Jodrell, an internal recruit, who ensured a smooth transition,

 The school's website states that "Our approach to education is founded on our Vision, Mission and Values – a framework of ideas used to guide our development.
 These are statements to which we would like to be held accountable by our community".